The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Methods

 Two dust cross-section models are considered in \cite[e.g.][]{Laursen2009b}: the Small Magellanic Cloud (SMC) and Large Magellanic Cloud (LMC) extinction curves \citep{Pei1992},

-Here we adopt the SMC extinction curve, since stellar populations in the SMC are younger than the LMC \citep[e.g.][]{Yanchulova2017}, so more likely to bear similarities to the high redshift universe.
+Here we adopt the SMC extinction curve, since stellar populations in the SMC are younger than the LMC \citep[e.g.][]{Yanchulova2017}, so more likely to bear similarities to the high redshift Universe.
 For detailed discussions on this point see \cite{Li2021, Yanchulova2017} and references therein.
-Other dust models could be used e.g. \cite{Vogelsberger2020} study three models in the context of the IllustrisTNG simulation.
+In principle, other dust models could be used e.g. \cite{Vogelsberger2020} study three models in the context of the IllustrisTNG simulation.
+Although alternative empirical extinction curves (e.g. LMC or Milky Way) could equally well have been adopted, we do not attempt a survey of such models.
+There is presently no observationally established dust law for diffuse cosmic-web gas at $z \approx 2.5$, so no particular local extinction curve can be regarded as preferred.
+More fundamentally, changing the extinction curve modifies only the adopted dust attenuation prescription entering Eq. \eqref{eq:sigma_d}, whereas changing the underlying hydrodynamical simulation simultaneously changes the gas density, temperature, metallicity, ionisation structure, star-formation rate, and velocity fields that determine both the intrinsic Lyman-$\alpha$ emissivity and the escape fraction.
+Our comparison of independent state-of-the-art hydrodynamical simulations already demonstrates that these differences between state-of-the-art simulations produce substantial variations in the predicted surface-brightness distributions.
+We therefore expect the uncertainty associated with the underlying hydrodynamical model to exceed that arising from the choice among plausible local extinction curves, and consequently use the SMC extinction curve as a physically motivated illustrative prescription rather than implying that it provides a unique description of high-redshift dust.

 The neutral hydrogen cross section is